swiftlang/swift/docs/Swift3Compatibility.md

+# Swift 3 Compatibility

-Background: We expect many changes in Objective-C APIs between Swift 3 and Swift 4, but our primary goal is to allow an app to upgrade to Swift 4 without having to update its dependencies.
+Background: We expect many changes in Objective-C APIs between Swift 3 and Swift 4.

+Our primary goal is to allow an app to upgrade to Swift 4 without having to update its dependencies.
 This necessarily means that a Swift 4 app needs to be able to use Swift 3 APIs, where "use" includes:

 - call (a method, property accessor, etc)
 - subclass (an open class)